 Embassy or Consulate of the United States for current information.

-For up-to-date visa information, you can also visit the following United States Government websites:
+For up-to-date visa information, you can also visit the following US Government websites:

 Most visitors to the United States, including those seeking entry under the VWP, are required to have their fingerprints scanned and digital photographs taken on arrival.